Joy0805/CS634-MidtermProject1/README.md

 # Titanic: Machine Learning from Disaster Project

-This is a python script used to solve the Titanic price prediction problem provided from [https://www.kaggle.com/c/house-prices-advanced-regression-techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)
+This is a python script used to solve the Titanic disaster project provided from https://www.kaggle.com/c/titanic

 ## Required Packages
 - numpy